Nukesor/comfy-table/README.md

     * To run the benchmarks yourselves, install criterion via `cargo install cargo-criterion` and run `cargo criterion` afterwards.

 Comfy-table is written for the current `stable` Rust version.
-Older Rust versions may work, but aren't officially supported.
+Older Rust versions may work but aren't officially supported.

 ## Examples